EPFL-Life/life/docs/user-stories.md

 ### Authentication & Profiles
 - As a student, I want to log in via EPFL SSO so that I can access student-only features securely.
-- Stretch - As a student, I want to edit my profile (name, picture, associations followed) so that my feed is personalized.
 - Stretch - As a guest student, I want to log in using a Europe-wide login so that I can also join EPFL events while on exchange.

 ### Discovering Associations